sifis-home/wp2-documents/wp2-deliverable-2.2/software-quality-guidelines.md

 2. Call *rustc* to compile the dependencies.
 Each dependency is compiled in an independent way from the other ones.
 3. Call the linker to link together all the produced objects in order to obtain the final artifact.

-Every building option can be either passed as an input parameter to the *Cargo* CLI or defined in a *toml* file called `Cargo.toml`.
-The output artifact produced by *Cargo* is called *crate*.

-A Rust *crate* is either a library or an executable program, referred to as either a *library crate* or a *binary crate*, respectively.
-Loosely, the term crate may refer to either the source code for a determined target or to the compiled artifact that the target produces.
-It may also refer to a compressed package fetched from a registry, thus a dependency.
-A crate can be published on a hosting site called *crates.io* in order to be used as dependency by other *Rust* projects.

-*Cargo* also allows to subdivide the source code for a given crate into modules, logical units which provide isolated namespaces within the code.
-This is usually done to organize the code into areas of related functionality or to control the visible scope (public/private) of symbols within the source, improving the modularity of a project in an easy way, without having to struggle with build systems that make use of dynamic and static libraries.
-So, from a simple perspective, Cargo eliminates the need for manual management of large dependency graphs and simplifies building the software, unlike tools written in C/C++.

-In addition, *Cargo* can automatically build the documentation of a software, as a series of different *html* and *css* files, running a subcommand called `doc`.
-The resulting documentation can subsequently be seen through the use of a browser or directly online if the crate is going to be published on *crates.io*.
-In the latter case, the documentation associated with each public API of a crate is accessible from a site called *docs.rs*.
+A Rust project can easily integrate in a codebase through a C API/ABI, making easy to use the language for creating new stand-alone components or rewrite old ones:
+- [system-deps](https://crates.io/crates/system-deps) streamlines linking to external libraries.
+- [bindgen](https://crates.io/crates/bindgen) can consume C headers to automatically generate low-level bindings.
+- [cargo-c](https://crates.io/crates/cargo-c) provides a simple way to build rust code into a library that any C-ABI consumer can use.

+There is ongoing work with [autocxx](https://crates.io/crates/autocxx) makes easy to consume strictly idiomatic `C++` libraries and [uniffi](https://crates.io/crates/uniffi) aims to provide automatic bindings for Swift and Kotlin, targeting the mobile app developers.

+The additional guarantees provided by the languages, and the work to [formally prove](https://people.mpi-sws.org/~jung/phd/thesis-screen.pdf) them can provide a great starting point to build safe and trustworthy application with less effort to be spent on testing.

+During T2.2 we will actively compare similar codebases and provide automations to reduce even further the setup of workflows based around the Rust ecosystem.

 ### Distribution Strategies

-Il bollino automatico prodotto:

-A me sviluppatore è importante per confermare il livello di qualità a cui vai a tendere.

-È nel tuo interesse, all'atto di distribuire a terze parti il tuo software, fare in modo che sia il più facile riprodurre i risultati indipendentemente dall'ambiente di sviluppo locale, oppure usare un servizio di certificazione del software che produca un bollino.

-For an open-source project, it would be another sign of quality providing the scripts in addition to the detailed procedure that has been used to obtain the values for all the computed metrics.
+To better distribute a software to third-parties, it **may** be useful to explain the mechanism, wherever possible, that has been adopted to obtain the results provided by a developer.
 In this way, any other developer will be able to *reproduce* the outcome at any time.
+Practically, if some additional step, outside the ones described in the workflow, has been done, it **may** be a good sign of quality describing them.
+This explanation should be as much as possible independent from the local development environment.

-For example, a developer might present and comment out the various CI checks and scripts, the CI configuration, plus the scripts and programs used to benchmark the software.
+So, if the project is an open-source one, for example, a developer **might** present and comment out the various CI checks and scripts, the CI configuration, plus the scripts and programs used to benchmark the software.

-About a closed-source project instead, a developer **should** at least describe the parameters and the configurations of the tools that had been run on the final binary in order to obtain the first and second certification level.
-This procedure needs to be done always to allow the reproducibility of the outcomes.
+In case of an closed-source project instead, a developer **might** at least describe the parameters and the configurations of the tools that had been run on the final binary.